 - Good categorization for channel search

-- Watch live sports streams on your TV if you have streaming subscription to NHL, MLB, etc.
+- Watch live sports streams on your TV if you have a streaming subscription to NHL, MLB, etc.

 - Batteries are included for remote control